 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Owlet, Inc. - OWLT

 CEDARHURST, N.Y., Jan.
-11, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Owlet, Inc. f/k/a Sandbridge Acquisition Corporation (: OWLT; OWLT WS; SBG; SBG WS), if they purchased the Company’s securities between March 31, 2021 and October 4, 2021, inclusive (the “Class Period”) and/or held Sandbridge common stock held as of June 1, 2021 and were eligible to vote at Sandbridge’s special meeting on July 14, 2021.
-Shareholders have until January 18, 2022 to file lead plaintiff applications in the securities class action lawsuit.
+13, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Owlet, Inc. f/k/a Sandbridge Acquisition Corporation (NYSE: OWLT; OWLT WS; SBG; SBG WS), if they purchased the Company's securities between March 31, 2021 and October 4, 2021, inclusive (the "Class Period") and/or held Sandbridge common stock held as of June 1, 2021 and were eligible to vote at Sandbridge's special meeting on July 14, 2021.
+Shareholders have until January 18, 2022to file lead plaintiff applications in the securities class action lawsuit.

 Kuznicki Law PLLC is committed to ensuring that companies adhere to responsible business practices and engage in good corporate citizenship.
 The firm seeks recovery on behalf of investors who incurred losses when false and/or misleading statements or the omission of material information by a Company lead to artificial inflation of the Company's stock.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.